blakadder/zigbee/_zigbee/Paul_Neuhaus_7550.md

 `transition`
 Controls the transition time (in seconds) of brightness, color temperature (if applicable) and color (if applicable) changes.
 Defaults to `0` (no transition).
 Note that this value is overridden if a `transition` value is present in the MQTT command payload.

-#### Manual Home Assistant configuration
-Although Home Assistant integration through [MQTT discovery](https://www.zigbee2mqtt.io/integration/home_assistant) is preferred, manual integration is possible with the following configuration:

 {% raw %}
 ```yaml
 light: